 What to See: Animals

-Due to the tree cover, much wildlife flourishes here, including deer, raccoon, opossum, skunk, turkey, grouse, wildcats, ravens, great-horned owls, redtailed hawks, red-shouldered hawks and pileated woodpeckers.
-A very rare snail-the wild cherrystone snail-has also been found here.
+Wildlife flourishes here, including deer, raccoon, opossum, skunk, turkey, grouse, wildcats, ravens, great-horned owls, redtailed hawks, red-shouldered hawks and pileated woodpeckers.
+A very rare snail, the wild cherrystone snail, has also been found here.

 What to See: Plants

-Download a trail map of Falls Ridge Preserve (pdf, 272KB).
+Download a trail map of Falls Ridge Preserve (PDF)